LunarG/VulkanSamples/loader/LoaderAndLayerInterface.md

 number is not encoded in the base of the library filename as on Windows.
 On Linux an application wanting to link to the latest Vulkan ABI version would just link to the name vulkan (libvulkan.so).
-A specific Vulkan ABI version can also be linked to by applications (eg libvulkan.so.1).
+A specific Vulkan ABI version can also be linked to by applications (e.g. libvulkan.so.1).

 Applications desiring Vulkan functionality beyond what the core API offers may use various layers or extensions.
 A layer cannot add new or modify existing Vulkan commands, but may offer extensions that do.
 A common use of layers is for API validation.
 A developer can use validation layers during application development, but during production the layers can be disabled by the application.
-Thus, eliminating the overhead of validating the applications usage of the API.
+Thus, eliminating the overhead of validating the application's usage of the API.
 Layers discovered by the loader can be reported to the application via vkEnumerateInstanceLayerProperties and vkEnumerateDeviceLayerProperties, for instance and device layers respectively.